Dynatrace/dynatrace-operator/doc/coding-style-guide.md

 - CRD types: `*dynakube.DynaKube`, `*edgeconnect.EdgeConnect`, `*prometheusmonitoring.PrometheusMonitoring`
 - Kubernetes API objects: `*appsv1.StatefulSet`, `*appsv1.DaemonSet`, `*appsv1.Deployment`, `*corev1.Pod`, `*corev1.Secret`, `*admissionregistrationv1.MutatingWebhookConfiguration`, etc.

-Reasoning: these types are large; copying them is expensive and produces subtle bugs when the caller mutates the value after passing it.
+Reasoning: Kubernetes objects define their methods on pointer receivers, so a value type does not satisfy interfaces like `client.Object`.
+Using a value forces wrapping or explicit referencing at every call site.
+Copying is also expensive and produces subtle bugs when the caller mutates the value after passing it.

 ```go
 // ✓ pointer parameter